markoirisarri/UnofficialDeepHamPytorchImplementation/README.md

 - "results.txt": This file containts the distribution of individual assets after 51 outer DeepHam iterations.
 Its purpose is to serve as a visual validation tool.
 - "distribution_individual_assets_validation_grid_based_deepham.png": Figure showing the distribution over individual assets under both methodologies.

+/irf: Stores the time series of the aggregates across all simulated paths.
+Employed for plotting the IRFs.

 ## Acknowledgements

 * I thank Yucheng Yang for his insightful comments that have improved this repository in every respect.